vertica/vertica-grafana-datasource/README.md

 Grafana fills in missing values when you group by time.
 The time function accepts two arguments.
 The first argument is the time window that you want to group by, and the second argument is the value you want Grafana to fill missing items with.

 ### Raw Query Mode
 To switch to the raw query mode, click `Edit SQL`.
 You can also click `Query Inspector` to view the raw query.
+You can now use the new Auto-completion feature in Raw Query Mode to predict keywords in your queries as you type.
+To run your query, click `Run Query`.

 **Note:** If you use the raw query mode, ensure your query at minimum has `ORDER BY time` and a filter on the returned time range.